cchandre/OCDM/README.md

 - *Method*: string; 'plot_potentials', 'plot_ZVS', 'dissociation', 'trajectories'
 ####
-- *r*: array of two floats; minimum and maximum values of *r* for the display of the potentials, and range of *r* for the selection of initial conditions (atomic units)
+- *r*: array of two floats; minimum and maximum values of *r* for the display of potentials, and range of *r* for the selection of initial conditions (atomic units)
 - *dimension*: 2 or 3; dimension of the computation
 - *E0*: float or array of floats; amplitude(s) of the electric field considered in the computation (atomic units)
 - *Omega*: lambda function; values of the frequency of rotation of the polarisation axis as a function of time (atomic units)